 For the frosting

 - Melt chocolate in the microwave on high for 45 seconds.
 Stir until smooth.
 Mix in softened butter.
-Set aside Combine powdered sugar, milk and vanilla extract in a bowl.
+Set aside Combine cocoa, powdered sugar, milk and vanilla extract in a bowl.
 Stir in the chocolate mixture.
 Set the bowl on ice and beat until thick enough to spread.
 Spread cooled cake layers with a wooden spoon or an offset spatula.
 Serve and enjoy.

 - If you prefer to make cupcakes, follow the instructions for the cake and pour batter into muffin pans lined with cupcake liners.
 The recipe will make 30 cupcakes.

 You might also like Classic Southern Red Velvet Cake